 Jennette Michelle Faye McCurdy (born June 26, 1992) is an American writer, director, producer, YouTuber, singer-songwriter, and former actress.

-In 2014, McCurdy began working on original projects, starting with the four-episode web series What's Next for Sarah?, which she co-produced, starred in and wrote, drawing heavily from her own life as a Hollywood actress.
-She officially quit acting in 2017, with her site bio claiming that she was "ashamed of 90% of her resume and ultimately unfulfilled".
-In 2021, she would both confirm her retirement from acting and officially open up about the fact that her time as a child actor took a huge toll on her both mentally and physically, as she felt pressured into the career by her overbearing and abusive mother, and that she as a result struggled with eating disorders for much of her adolescence, and self-esteem issues that carried on into her adulthood.
+In 2014, McCurdy began working on original projects, starting with the four-episode comedic web series What's Next for Sarah?, which she co-produced, starred in and wrote, drawing heavily from her own life as a Hollywood actress.
+She officially quit acting in 2017, with her site bio stating that she was "ashamed of 90% of her resume and ultimately unfulfilled".
+In 2021, she would both confirm her retirement from acting and officially open up about the fact that her time as a child actor took a huge toll on her mentally and physically.
+According to her, she was pushed into her acting career by her mother, and as a result of her mother's overbearing and emotionally/sexually abusive behavior, she struggled with eating disorders for much of her adolescence alongside self-esteem issues that carried on into her adulthood.

 McCurdy also took to writing to speak on her experiences.
 She began publishing articles and essays in 2021 through various publications including Seventeen, The Huffington Post and The Wall Street Journal, and eventually released a memoir, also called I'm Glad My Mom Died, in August 2022 that covers her time as a child actor at length.